pulp/pulp/docs/sphinx/user-guide/qpid.rst

 Step #4 - Edit each consumer configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the Pulp consumer is configured to connect to the QPID broker on port 5672.
+By default, the Pulp consumer is configured so that it will connect to the Qpid broker on port 5672.
-Now that the QPID broker has been reconfigured to only accept SSL connections on port 5671, the Pulp consumer configuration file, ``/etc/pulp/consumer/consumer.conf``, needs to be edited.
+Now that the Qpid broker has been reconfigured to only accept SSL connections on port 5671, the Pulp consumer configuration file, ``/etc/pulp/consumer/consumer.conf``, needs to be edited.
 The properties in the *messaging* section that specify the port, the CA certificate and client certificate need to be updated as follows:

 *scheme*
     The protocol used in the URL. (value: ssl)

 *port*
     The TCP port number. (value: 5671)

 *cacert*
     The fully qualified path to the CA certificate used to validate the broker's SSL certificate. (value: ``/etc/pki/pulp/qpid/ca.crt``)

 *clientcert*
     The fully qualified path a file containing both the client private key and certificate.
     The certificate is sent to the broker when the SSL connection is initiated by the consumer.
 The broker authenticates the consumer based on this certificate.